jsiek/B522-PL-Foundations/Unification.lagda.md

 it is idempotent.
 We make use of `IdemSubst` in several of the proofs in this chapter.

-Equations over first-order terms can be solved using what are called unification algorithms.
+Equations over first-order terms can be solved using _unification_.
 In this chapter we study a particularly lucid unification algorithm by Martelli and Montanari (TOPLAS 1982).

 We represent an equation as a pair of terms, and a set of equations as a list of pairs of terms.
+We introduce the notation `L ≐ M` for an equation between two terms.

 ```
 Equations : Set
 Equations = List (Term × Term)

+infix 4 _≐_
+pattern _≐_ L M = ⟨ L , M ⟩
 ```

 We use the following helper function for adding a bunch of new equations.

 ```
+private
   append-eqs : ∀{n} → Vec Term n → Vec Term n → Equations → Equations
   append-eqs {zero} Ms Ls eqs = eqs
-append-eqs {suc n} (M ∷ Ms) (L ∷ Ls) eqs = ⟨ M , L ⟩ ∷ append-eqs Ms Ls eqs
+  append-eqs {suc n} (M ∷ Ms) (L ∷ Ls) eqs = (M ≐ L) ∷ append-eqs Ms Ls eqs
 ```

 The goal of a unification algorithm is to find a substitution σ that, when applied to both sides of each equation, makes the two sides syntacticaly equal.
-In such case we say that the substitution σ _unifies_ the equations.
+In such a case we say that the substitution σ _unifies_ the equations.

 ```
 _unifies_ : Equations → Equations → Set
 σ unifies [] = ⊤
-σ unifies (⟨ M , L ⟩ ∷ eqs) = subst σ M ≡ subst σ L  ×  σ unifies eqs
+σ unifies ((L ≐ M) ∷ eqs) = (subst σ L ≡ subst σ M)  ×  σ unifies eqs
 ```

 The unification algorithm of Martelli and Montanari considers one